pygbe/pygbe/README.md

 #### SWIG

-To install SWIG we recommend using either `conda` or your distribution package manager.
+To install SWIG we recommend using either `conda`, your distribution package manager or [SWIG's website](http://www.swig.org/download.html).

 #### NVCC